Code-Institute-Submissions/hardingrichard-pp5-diabetes-prediction_JanResub/README.md

 ## Deployment

+### Gitpod
+* The site and app was built in Gitpod with the dashboard being built with streamlit.
+* The site was then later deployed to Heroku for hosting.
+* The app.py file contains the code used to run the site.
+* Previewing of development was carried out continuously throughout using the streamlit run app.py command.
+* The Code Institute template for Heritage Housing Issues was forked and used for this project.

 ### Heroku

-* The App live link is: https://YOUR_APP_NAME.herokuapp.com/
+* The App live link is: https://pp5-diabetes-prediction.herokuapp.com/
 * The project was deployed to Heroku using the following steps.

 1. Log in to Heroku and create an App
 2. At the Deploy tab, select GitHub as the deployment method.
 3. Select your repository name and click Search.
 Once it is found, click Connect.
 4. Select the branch you want to deploy, then click Deploy Branch.
+5. Make sure that the python version used in runtime.tct is compatible with the Heroku stack used for the app.
-5. The deployment process should happen smoothly in case all deployment files are fully functional.
-Click now the button Open App on the top of the page to access your App.
+5. Click the button Open App on the top of the page to access your App.

 ## Libraries
-* Here you should list the libraries you used in the project and provide example(s) of how you used these libraries.
+* Streamlit
+* Pandas
+* Numpy
+* Scikit-learn

 ## Credits

+* Code Institutes template for Heritage Housing Issues was used to build off of.

 * In this section, you need to reference where you got your content, media and extra help from.
 It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.
 * You can break the credits section up into Content and Media, depending on what you have included in your project.